liuluddex/liuluddex.github.io/content/publication/CAC2024/index.md

 #slides: example
 ---

-This is a paper about enhanced verification and falsification of ADAS under cyber attacks using hybrid automaton reachability and heuristic search.
+This is a paper about interpretable vehicular safety control based on hybrid automata and deep reinforcement learning.